qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 On the other hand, scholars and engineers:

 - They often fear of being wrong.
 They often talk in **conservative tone**.
-It's much less effective than the leader's confident and assertive tone.
+It's much less persuasive than the leader's confident and assertive tone.
 - They often care about logic and evidence in debating.
 They often fail debating with the ones that don't care about logic and evidence, but are good at eliciting emotions.
-(The debate opponents often **reverse the burden of proof** to them.)
+The debate opponents often **reverse the burden of proof** to them.
 - They often fear of their work being misunderstood, downplayed and ignored.
 They can often easily fall for a leader that gives only verbal respect and recognition to them (often the leader doesn't really understand their work).
 - Although being more smart in their expert domain, they are often less smart in social and politics and more susceptible to manipulation.